 In this guide we will talk about cybersecurity for small-network operators.

 Several of our guides have focused on the IT operations of families, solo practitioners, microbusinesses, and smaller professional practices.
-All of these groups include 10 or fewer people and operate small networks connected to the internet.
+These groups include 10 or fewer people and operate small networks connected to the internet.
 In our lexicon, that makes them SNOs.

-Statistics show that SNO security concerns differ from those of larger companies There’s a lot of cybercrime activity going on, but there’s far less concern in smaller companies.
+Statistics show that SNO security concerns differ from those of larger companies.
+There’s a lot of cybercrime activity, but there’s far less concern in smaller companies.

 For example: